 Is the 4% rule safe enough for our family?

-The Grizzlies plan to retire in less than two years from our corporate jobs, and in order to do that, we need to be confident that we can live on our investments.
+We plan to leave our corporate jobs in less than two years, and in order to do that, we need to be confident that we can live on our investments.
 So the question for us is how safe is the often quoted rule of 4% withdrawals, and does that rule still hold in the crazy market we find ourselves in today.

 I covered what the Sustainable withdrawal rate (SWR) is and where it comes from in a previous post.
 So if you haven’t read that yet head on back and take a gander.
 However, one constant question you hear from folks is, “is it different now?”
 Due to market overvaluation, or low-interest rates, or low dividend yields, or high inflation, etc. is the SWR of 4% going to continue to hold into the future?
 And what SWR can we expect if we’re retiring today or very soon?

 So is the 4% rule safe enough for the Grizzlies?

 Short answer – Pretty safe.
 The longer answer is that it very much depends on the current market conditions such as PE ratios, dividend yields, and interest rates and those conditions do point to being slightly more cautious than not.
 But still pretty safe.
 REALLY LONG answer below.
 Beware – math!
 There are TONS of articles about this around the internet, I’m not the first one to look into it.
 However, this is one area that I wanted to verify for myself since it’s critically important for my family.
 And I haven’t seen a rigorous look at what to expect in the current market conditions.
 So I took some of the brain power I normally use at work and applied it here.